 Recreate EFI partition with GRUB

-What happens if this partition (but only the partition!) gets corrupted or is deleted "by accident"?
+What happens if this partition (and only this partition!) gets corrupted or is deleted "by accident"?

-The system won’t be able to boot again.
+You won’t be able to boot your Linux system again.

-But even if the system is not able to boot anymore, it is possible to access all other files of the operating system and user.
+Even if the system is not bootable, it is possible to access all the files of the operating system and user.

 Thus it is possible to make a backup of the data before reinstalling the operating system.